webdevarif/get-sheilded-theme/README.md

 4. **Call to Action**: Centered CTA section
 5. **Pricing Table**: Responsive pricing grid

-All blocks use ShadCN UI styling and are fully responsive.
+All blocks use modern styling and are fully responsive.

 ## Customization